KelseyKraft71/credit-risk-classification/README.md

 # Credit Risk Classification Challenge

+<p>You will find in this repo a machine learning model meant to predict the creditworthiness of future borrowers for a fictional lending services company. </p>
+<p>This assignment was completed with no outside help, just a quick review of class materials.</p>

 ## Overview of the Analysis

 This analysis focused on determining whether a loan is high or low-risk based on a synthetic dataset of historical lending activity from a peer-to-peer lending services company.
 The model was trained and evaluated on this data in order to determine the creditworthiness of future borrowers.